SSWConsulting/SSW.Rules.Content/rules/browser-remove-clutter-add-branding/rule.md

 created: 2023-06-01T20:11:47.494Z
 guid: e0ae7ce1-cb42-4270-bec9-4766e536b36b
 ---
 Changing the appearance of your browser's new tabs can greatly enhance your browsing experience and add a touch of personalization.
-By removing clutter and incorporating branding elements, you can create a clean and visually appealing environment that aligns with productivity.
+By removing clutter, you can create a clean and visually appealing environment that aligns with productivity.

 <!--endintro-->